wpengine/atlas-content-modeler/docs/crud/index.md

 ### Examples

 The following examples with use a Rabbit model with a slug of `rabbit`.
-The Rabbit model has  the following three fields.
+The Rabbit model has the following three fields:
 - Name `name` (text, required)
 - Color `color` (text, required)
 - Speed `speed` (numeric, int)